neondatabase/website/content/docs/reference/glossary.md

 ### Neon user

-The user account that registers and authenticates with Neon using a GitHub or Google account.
+The user account that registers and authenticates with Neon using an email, GitHub, Google, or partner account.
 After authenticating, a Neon user account can create and manage projects, branches, users, databases, and other project resources.

 ### NeonVM